 Discussion

-The experimental results demonstrate the significant impact of salt stress on seed germination and seedling growth in Cicer arietinum (chickpea).
+The experimental results demonstrate the significant impact of salt stress on seed germination and seedling growth in Cicer arietinum L. (chickpea).
 The data, presented across three tabulations, reveal clear trends corresponding to different concentrations of NaCl and KCl.

-Germination Percentage (Table-1):
+Germination Percentage):

 In both NaCl and KCl treatments, control conditions (0% salt) supported optimal germination.
-Seeds exposed to 0% NaCl exhibited progressive germination from Day 1, reaching 100% by Day 3.
-A similar pattern was observed in 0% KCl, though germination initiated slightly later, achieving full germination by Day 4.
+Seeds exposed to 0% NaCl exhibited progressive germination from Day 1, reaching 100% by Day 3 (Table 1).
+A similar pattern was observed in 0% KCl, though germination initiated slightly later, achieving full germination by Day 4 (Table 2).
 At 0.5% concentration, germination was delayed in both salt treatments.
 For NaCl, germination was only 40% by Day 3 and reached 100% by Day 4.
-For KCl, germination followed a slower progression but reached 100% by Day 5.
-No germination was recorded at 1% and 2% concentrations of either salt, indicating that elevated salinity exerts a strongly inhibitory effect on seed emergence.
+For KCl, germination followed a slower progression but reached 100% by Day 5 (Tables 1 and 2).
+No germination was recorded at 1% and 2% concentrations of either salt, indicating that elevated salinity exerts a strongly inhibitory effect on seed emergence (Tables 1 and 2).

 These results indicate that while low levels of salt stress may delay germination, higher concentrations completely inhibit it.
 Seeds treated with KCl at 0.5% performed slightly better than those treated with NaCl, suggesting that potassium ions may exert less toxicity than sodium ions at similar concentrations.